annebrown/stga/README.md

 ## Description

 - Source Code for "Save the Grove, Again" Website
-- Greenspace Initiative for Gilles Grove in Arnprior, ON
+- Greenspace Initiative for Gillies Grove in Arnprior, ON

 ## Links